TimboBl/data_talks_club_de_2025_project/src/README.md

 1. **Staging Model** (`models/staging/stg_emissions_data.sql`):
    - Creates a view that reads from the external table
    - Parses the combined metadata field (frequency, pollutant, unit, geo code)
-   - Extracts all monthly measurements from 2018-01 to 2025-02

-2. **Intermediate Model** (`models/intermediate/int_emissions_unpivoted.sql`):
-   - Unpivots the monthly measurements into a more usable format
+   - Unpivots the monthly measurements from 2018-01 to 2025-02 into a long format
    - Creates a proper date field from the time period strings

+2. **Intermediate Model** (`models/intermediate/int_emissions_cleaned.sql`):
+   - Cleans the data from the staging model
-   - Filters out null measurements
+   - Handles null values and data type conversions
+   - Partitions data by measurement date for improved query performance

-3. **Marts Model** (`models/marts/emissions_analysis.sql`):
+3. **Dimension Model** (`models/intermediate/int_dim_capitals.sql`):
+   - Provides mapping between geographic codes and capital cities/countries
+   - Used for enriching the emissions data with location information

+4. **Seed File** (`seeds/capitals.csv`):
+   - Contains mapping data for European capital cities
+   - Maps geo_codes to capital city names and countries
+   - Used as a dimension table for location enrichment
+   - Loaded using `dbt seed` command

+5. **Marts Models**:
+   - **Yearly Analysis** (`models/marts/emissions_analysis.sql`):
-   - Provides yearly averages by city and pollutant
+     - Provides yearly averages, minimums, maximums, and totals by city and pollutant
      - Calculates year-over-year changes
+     - Includes country rankings and comparisons to EU averages
      - Categorizes trends (significant decrease, moderate decrease, stable, etc.)

+   - **Monthly Analysis** (`models/marts/emissions_analysis_monthly.sql`):
+     - Similar to the yearly analysis but at a monthly granularity
+     - Provides month-over-month trend analysis
+     - Includes monthly rankings and comparisons to EU monthly averages

 ### Setup Requirements

 Before running the dbt models, ensure:

-1. The external table is created in BigQuery pointing to the GCS file
+1. The external table is created in BigQuery pointing to the GCS file.
+Use `create_external_table.sql` to create the table.
 2. The service account has appropriate permissions to read from GCS and create/modify tables in BigQuery

 ### Running the Models